fourward-thinking/fourward-thinking.github.io/index.md

   - Minimize Risks: Ensure all study sessions take place in ICSpace, reducing the chances of inappropriate encounters.
   - Foster Face-to-Face Interaction: Promote direct, in-person collaboration among ICS students.

-## Mockup Pages
+## User Guide
-Some mockup pages include:
+Below, users may find a list of pages available for use.

 * **Landing Page:**
   Overview of the app, encourage users to search for active study sessions.